CSIRT-MU/Stream4Flow/README.md

 T. Jirsik, M. Cermak, D. Tovarnak and P. Celeda, "Toward Stream-Based IP Flow Analysis," in IEEE Communications Magazine, vol. 55, no. 7, pp. 70-76, 2017.
 doi: 10.1109/MCOM.2017.1600972
 ```

+# Acknowledgement

+The SecurityCloud project is supported by the [Technology Agency of the Czech Republic](https://www.tacr.cz/) under No. TA04010062 Technology for processing and analysis of network data in big data concept.

 #### Project partners